Every year around this time we try to find ways of making Christmas trees that are cat-friendly. You see we have four purr babies and they love

 It’s that easy.

-I did adapt the template a tiny bit for the little sherry glass on the left though.
-Instead of roughly doubling the height of the glass, I made it taller and thinner to add some visual interest to the display.
+I did adapt the template a tiny bit for the little sherry glass on the left.
+Instead of roughly doubling the height of the glass, I made it taller and thinner to add visual interest to the display.

-If you like the idea of making turning a wine glass into a Christmas tree, don’t forget to pin it for later.
+If you like the idea of turning wine glasses into Christmas trees, don’t forget to pin it for later

 Sharing is caring 😉